 No, unlike forward chaining engines, CA engines cannot model any complex logic (such as combining multiple non-binary outcomes, majority voting or conditional executions).
-They’re meant to be used only for very simple use cases.
+They’re meant to be used only for very simple Applications.

 Can Condition-Action Engines Model the Time Dimension?

 One way these engines work around the time dimension problem (knowing the exact time to perform an action) is that they often rely on external triggers for determining which rule to execute.
 That is to say, the IF condition of a rule becomes a WHEN condition (e.g. When weather is bad, send an alarm; when I come home, turn on the lights).
 This is often referred to as a trigger in these tools.
 Even though we may argue that this is not something that’s part of the rules engine per se (because it needs to be coded somewhere else), it’s still a way for the time dimension to be used in the rules engine.

 Yes, condition-action engines are both flexible and extensible.
 Adding third-party API services

 Most of the time, CA engines use API services as triggered actions, not as inputs since there’s a single conditional input slot available, which in IoT Applications is usually taken by the device.
 A typical example would be to call an external API service (SMS, email, support ticket, etc.) if a device temperature registers above 80 degrees.